MARIO-Math-Reasoning/Super_MARIO/implementation_details.md

 * We limit the maximum length of training sequences to 1024.
 * We did not try smaller epochs because we wanted to make the learning rate decrease more smoothly.

-Feel free for any further questions.
+Please feel free to ask if you have any further questions.